-Getting 'set up' to start out right - part 2
+Getting 'set up' to start right - part 2

-One may think the approach would not be that big of a deal when lifting the bar off the floor or performing any specific lift but it actually is the beginning of the start.
-Just consider:
+One may think the approach would not be that big of a deal when lifting the bar off the floor or performing any specific lift, but it is the beginning of the start.
+Consider:

-It all adds up to either negatively or positively affecting the outcome of the lift.
+It all adds up to either negatively or positively affect the outcome of the lift.

 The width of the stance at the start

-Early on many coaches believed that the shins should be touching the bar.
-It was thought that by doing so the bar would cover the least amount of ground coming up, i.e. in a straight line from floor to finish.
-But starting out like this tends to crowd the other links in the body so they are not set up into an efficient pulling position.
+Early on, many coaches believed that the shins should be touching the bar.
+It was thought that by doing so, the bar would cover the least amount of ground coming up, i.e. in a straight line from floor to finish.
+But starting like this tends to crowd the other links in the body, so they are not set up into an efficient pulling position.
 Especially affected is the back.
-Beginning so close to the bar makes it unlikely the lifter will be able to straighten it out to begin lifting.
+Beginning so close to the bar makes it unlikely the lifter will be able to straighten it out to start lifting.

 There are two standard positions used by the majority of lifters, with tremendous variations applied to each one.
-The first is with the narrow stance.
-The lifter places the feet parallel to one another and pointed straight ahead.
-The second position commonly seen is with the feet angled outward at least 10 to 15 degrees.
+The first is with a narrow stance.
+The lifter places the feet parallel to one another and points straight ahead.
+The second position seen is with the feet angled outward at least 10 to 15 degrees.

 If an athlete is setting up in a sumo stance for the dead-lift, the feet will be spaced much wider apart to where they are nearly touching the plates on the bar.
 The toes in this instance will then be pointing out at an angle approaching 45 degrees.
 It has been noticed that at the wider angles, the support for the bar is diminished and balance is easily lost either to the front or to the rear.